LeighVirrey/Terminal-Chess-java/README.md

   - make sure every file is in the same folder called "chess".
   - run chess.java.

-White piece's are capital letters at the bottom.
+White piece's are capital letters at the bottom.<br/>
 Black piece's are lower case letters at the top.

 How to Make a Move: